 First, the official visits made by members of the Obama administration to Africa.
 Second, official U.S. foreign policy towards Africa, and third what social and aid programs were established or expanded in Africa by the Obama administration.

-Before examining Obama’s trips to the continent, we need to take a look back at presidents before him.
+Before examining Obama’s trips to the continent, we need to take a look back at the presidents before him.
 For a surprisingly long time in U.S. history, presidents did not visit other countries on official business.
 Instead, they sent representatives to these other nations on their behalf.
 Theodore Roosevelt, the 26th President of the United States, was the first sitting president to make an official visit to a foreign country.
-He did so in 1906 when he visited Panama in order to observe construction on the Panama Canal.
+He did so in 1906 when he visited Panama in order to observe the construction on the Panama Canal.

 After Roosevelt, presidents generally made sure to make at least a few official visits while in office.
 As a result of the first World War, Woodrow Wilson was the first to travel specifically to meet with foreign leaders, address foreign governments, and take part in international conferences.
 A sitting U.S. president would not visit Africa until wartime, once again, making international travel a necessary part of the job.